shsachdev/ls180/assessment_study_guide.md

 DCL == Data Control Language

 DCL is tasked with controlling the rights and access roles of the users interacting with a database or table.

+- Describe what a sequence is and what they are used for.

+The sequence is a special type of data created to generate numeric identifiers in the PostgreSQL database.